-4. Getting the lenses apart
+Getting the lenses apart

-If your lenses are stuck together when you take them out don’t try and pull them apart, let them soak in solution for a while and they should come apart on their own.
+If your lenses are stuck together when you take them out don’t try and pull them apart, let them soak in the solution for a while and they should come apart on their own.

-5. Chat with your optician first
+Chat with your optician first

 Your best bet is to go and see your own optician if you want to wear two pairs of contact lenses at the same time rather than relying on what you’ve seen on the internet.
-Everyones eyes are different, and most likely we are all wearing different types of lenses so it could be that for some lenses it’s fine and for others it’s a definite no. Only your optician really knows the answer.
+Everyone’s eyes are different, and most likely we are all wearing different types of lenses so it could be that for some lenses it’s fine and for others, it’s a definite no. Only your optician really knows the answer.

-6. Do NOT rub your eye
+Do NOT rub your eye

 All contact lens wearers know they aren’t supposed to go rubbing their eyes, but most likely you’ve found some technique for when your eyes are a little itchy.
-Don’t do it while your wearing two pairs of lenses or you could end up with a scratched cornea.
+Don’t do it while you’re wearing two pairs of lenses or you could end up with a scratched cornea.

 Listen to your eyes

-8. Clean your lenses
+Clean your lenses

-Bacteria can get stuck between the two lenses so you really need to be on your lens cleaning game with them.
+Bacteria can get stuck between the two lenses so you need to be on your lens cleaning game with them.
 Don’t store both pairs together, and make sure you clean both pairs really well.

-9. Get regular checkups
+Get regular checkups

 You should be doing this anyway, but if you’re not and haven’t had your eyes checked out for a while go book an appointment.
-If there’s any kind of damage to your eyes then you really don’t want to be messing around with things like stacking your lenses.
+If there’s any kind of damage to your eyes then you don’t want to be messing around with things like stacking your lenses.

 Clean your hands between lenses

-This may or may not be obvious, but if one of your lenses has some kind of bacteria in it, or one of your eyes has an infection, by not cleaning your hands between inserting lenses you’re spreading it onto the other lenses and other eye.
+This may or may not be obvious, but if one of your lenses has some kind of bacteria on it or one of your eyes has an infection, by not cleaning your hands between inserting lenses you’re spreading it onto the other lenses and other eye.
 Even if both the lenses are going in the same eye you should still clean your hands between them otherwise any bacteria is going to be wedged between the lenses for the rest of the day.